Angela Merkel: Post-chancellorship (2021–present)

 not just unacceptable, but also a major mistake from Russia...
 It's an objective breach of all international laws and of everything that allows us in Europe to live in peace at all.
 If we start going back through the centuries and arguing over which bit of territory should belong to whom, then we will only have war.
 That's not an option whatsoever.

 She also said that by the end of her chancellorship in September 2021, it had been clear that Putin was moving in the direction of conflict and that he was finished with the Normandy Format talks.

-Following her retirement, Merkel wrote a memoir called Freedom (Freiheit), with her longtime assistant and adviser, Beate Baumann.
-It was released on 26 November 2024 with the title Freedom: Memories 1954–2021.
-The book was published in 30 languages and consists of 736 pages.
+Following her retirement, Merkel wrote a 736-page memoir titled Freedom (Freiheit), with her longtime assistant and adviser, Beate Baumann.
+Released on 26 November 2024, Freedom: Memories 1954–2021 was published in 30 languages.

 In January 2025, Merkel criticised Friedrich Merz for introducing a non-binding resolution supporting restrictions on immigration that passed in the Bundestag with the help of the AfD.
 Following the CDU/CSU's victory in the 2025 German federal election, Merkel attended the first round of voting in the Bundestag to elect Merz as Chancellor on 6 May 2025.

 In October 2025 Merkel gave a long interview to Hungarian media in which she made a number of controversial statements, partly reverting her previous position.
 She said that in 2021 she attempted to build a "new diplomatic format" to speak to Putin "as EU", but this was "opposed by Poland and Baltic states" and then she left her position shortly before the war broke out in 2022, thus indirectly blaming the countries for the war.
 She also said that "coronavirus pandemic that played a decisive role in Russia’s invasion of Ukraine" because Putin was afraid of the virus and didn't want to talk face to face.